nachocaru/xaprb.com/content/blog/2007-01-02-a-review-of-oreillys-sql-hacks.md

 ---
-title: 'A review of O'Reilly's SQL Hacks'
+title: "A review of O'Reilly's SQL Hacks"
 author: Baron Schwartz
 excerpt: "<p>I recently read O'Reilly's SQL Hacks book.
 It's an interesting and rewarding mixture of tips and tricks for novice to expert users.
 I give it 3 out of 5 stars.
 Here's why.</p>"
 layout: post